Prepare for FY1 Guide by Specialty

 What are your top tips on how to prepare?

-Learn from ward pharmacists/ peers discussion, and always ask senior if in doubt.
-If unsure on a prescription, always go to the resources as recommended below as reference.
+Learn from ward pharmacist/ peer discussion, and always ask seniors if in doubt.
+If unsure about a prescription, always go to the resources recommended below as a reference.
 Cross-check with pharmacists if not confident at the first stage of prescription, they are really helpful!

-Understanding of the side effects and contraindication of common medications are really important.
-For example: avoid Magnaspartate in patient with diarrhoea.
+Understanding the side effects and contraindications of common medications are really important.
+For example: avoid Magnesium aspartate in patients with diarrhoea.

-Cautious in medication dosage especially in patient with renal impairment.
+Cautious in medication dosage especially in patients with renal impairment.

 ALWAYS CHECK FOR ALLERGIES BEFORE PRESCRIBING ANY MEDICATION.